All Episodes

 They were barred from the room.

-We have our good friend Rick Unger is back with us as well as Jonathan Gillam, and thank you both for being with us.
+Anyway, joining us now, News Roundup and Information Overload, we have our good friend Rick Unger is back with us, as well as Jonathan Gillum.

-I mean, Rick, I I just know you're a good guy, and I hate when you do this.
+I mean, Rick, I just know you're a good guy, and I hate when you do this.

-I I I set it up, and most liberals don't comment.
+I set it up, and most liberals don't comment.

-You know, I haven't heard from Hillary Clinton, the great champion of women's rights, or Diane Feinstein or Nancy Pelosi, but you and I both know that if there was any similar joke by Maher or any of these other people against any of the daughters of the Obamas, there would be a very different reaction, and it'd be front page news, and everybody would want them fired.
+You know, I haven't heard from Hillary Clinton, the great champion of women's rights, or Diane Feinstein, or Nancy Pelosi, but you and I both know that if there was any similar joke by Maher or any of these other people against any of the daughters of the Obamas, there would be a very different reaction, and it'd be from page news, and everybody would want them fired.

 Yeah.